<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Con: Keeps Chlorine In

-Whether you are on a salt generator or chlorine, your automatic pool cover will hold the chlorine in and not let it dissipate the way it should.
+Whether you utilize a salt generator or traditional chlorine, an automatic pool cover will retain the chlorine in your pool and likely prevent it from dissipating as it usually would.

 Pro: May Replace a Fence